monsoonmaelstrom/book2/book2.md

 ----

 It’s bright the next morning.
 So damn bright.
 It’s the brightness that wakes me up stabbing into my eyes even though they’re still closed.
 I have no idea what time it is, but based on the way I feel, I’m pretty sure it’s too early.
 I move to block the sun from my eyes and realize that wherever I am, it’s definitely not a bed, or our cabin.
-I try to decide if I care, and if it wasn’t for the sun stabbing into my eyes like tiny, little ice picks, I’d just go back to sleep.
+I try to decide if I care, and if it wasn’t for the sun stabbing into my eyes like tiny, little ice picks, I’d go back to sleep.
 Even still, I think I might try, until I feel the pillow beneath my head shifting. *No, not a pillow,* I groggily realize. *A person.*

 *I guess I’d better open my eyes,* I think.